Chu Shi Biao: Content

 Regardless of whether they serve in the Imperial Palace or in the Imperial Chancellor's Office, (Note: The "Imperial Palace" and "Imperial Chancellor's Office" referred to two different offices in the Shu central government in Chengdu.
 Those serving in the former reported directly to the emperor while those serving in the latter reported to the Imperial Chancellor, Zhuge Liang.) all officials are subjects of the State.
 Therefore, they should all be treated equally in terms of rewards and punishments.
 Any person who commits an offence or renders meritorious service to the State may be handed over to the appropriate authority, who will then make the decision on what punishment or reward to be given out.
 Doing so will exemplify Your Majesty as a wise and just ruler.
 It is best if Your Majesty do not show any form of bias or favouritism as it will distort the principles of fairness.

 Palace Attendant Guo Youzhi, Fei Yi, and Dong Yun are examples of good and trustworthy ministers.
 They are loyal and faithful.
 That was why the Late Emperor selected them to assist Your Majesty.
-I believe that Your Majesty may discuss all major and minor state affairs with them before implementing any policies because this will help to cover up flaws and achieve greater efficiency.
+I believe that Your Majesty should discuss all major and minor state affairs with them before implementing any policies because this will help to cover up flaws and achieve greater efficiency.

 General Xiang Chong is of good character and he is well-versed in military affairs.
 When he was given responsibilities in the past, the Late Emperor praised him as a capable person so everyone nominated him to be a Chief Controller.
 I feel that Your Majesty may discuss all military affairs with him, as this will promote cohesion within the armed forces and every person will receive an assignment corresponding to his ability.

 The Former Han dynasty prospered because the rulers favoured virtuous ministers and alienated petty and corrupt officials; the Later Han dynasty declined because the rulers favoured petty and corrupt officials and alienated virtuous ministers.
 When the Late Emperor was still living, he would often discuss these topics with me, and he expressed grief and regret when we spoke of Huan and Ling.
 (Note: "Huan" and "Ling" refer to Emperor Huan of Han and Emperor Ling of Han respectively.
 These two emperors are widely held responsible for the decline of the Han dynasty and its eventual downfall.)
 The Palace Attendants, Masters of Writing, Chief Clerks, and Army Advisers are all loyal and capable subjects who are willing to die for Your Majesty.
 I hope that Your Majesty will be close to them and will place your faith in them.
 In this way, the Han dynasty will be revived very soon.